What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 Properly covering coughs and sneezes, as well as washing hands immediately afterwards can help limit the spread of infection.

-- People who are not fully vaccinated with the COVID-19 vaccine who have partaken in high risk activities or been in high risk environments for COVID-19, such as large gatherings or crowded indoor settings.
+- People who are not up-to-date with their COVID-19 vaccinations who have partaken in high risk activities or been in high risk environments for COVID-19, such as large gatherings or crowded indoor settings

 - People who have been asked or referred to get tested by their healthcare provider, local or state health department should get tested.